AMERICAN GUILD OF ORGANISTS

-- Nominate the Directors of all standing committees for appointment by the Executive Committee.
+- Nominate the Chairs of all standing committees for appointment by the Executive Committee.

-- Nominate, for appointment by the Executive Committee, a person or persons to fill vacancies that may occur as the result of death, resignation, incapacity, or removal or disqualification of any officer or duly elected member of the Executive Committee.
+- Nominate, for appointment by the Executive Committee, a person or persons to fill vacancies that may occur as the result of disqualification, resignation, incapacity, removal or death of any officer or duly elected member of the Executive Committee.

 - Submit reports at the general meetings of the Chapter, including issues and recommendations the Dean considers appropriate for consideration by the members of the Chapter.

-- Carry into effect all directions and resolutions of the Chapter and Executive Committee and make such other reports to the Chapter and Executive Committee that the Dean deems necessary, or what policies of the Chapter or Executive Committee may require.
+- Carry into effect all directions and resolutions of the Chapter and Executive Committee and make such other reports to the Chapter and Executive Committee that the Dean shall deem necessary, or that policies of the Chapter or Executive Committee may require.

-- Sign and countersign all contracts and other instruments for and on behalf of the Chapter pertaining to usual, regular, and ordinary affairs of the Chapter, as may be authorized by the Executive Committee.
+- Supervise signing and/or countersigning of contracts and other instruments for and on behalf of the Chapter pertaining to usual, regular, and ordinary affairs of the Chapter as may be authorized by the Executive Committee.

-- Serve as primary Chapter liaison with the District Convener, Regional Coordinator for Professional Development, Regional Coordinator for Education, Regional Councillor and Executive Director of the Guild.
+- Serve as primary Chapter liaison with the District Convener, Regional Coordinator for Professional Development, Regional Coordinator for Education, Regional Councilor and Executive Director of the Guild.